csb6/bluebird/README.md

 To build the compiler, simply run `make`.
 You should end up with an executable named `bluebird` in the working directory.
-Pass it a filename to compile something (e.g. `bluebird parser-test.txt`).
-Right now, code generation is not complete, so no binary files will be generated; however, you should see a printout of the parse tree.
+Pass it a filename to compile something (e.g. `bluebird examples/arithmetic.bird`).
+Right now, code generation is not complete, so no binary files will be generated; however, you should see a printout of the abstract syntax tree along with some generated LLVM IR instructions.

 #### Other build modes